 Why does your dog need a license?

 The most important reason your dog should have a license is so that if he goes missing, you have a higher chance of being reunited.
 As long as the dog is licensed and is wearing his tag, he is identifiable.
 In addition, if you fail to license your dog, you could face an "unlicensed dog" fine ($100).
-Remember that payments can now be made using the online service portal.

 Why do you have to pay a dog licensing fee?